WINDER LAW FIRM

 Eligibility Requirements

-• To qualify, one must show they were present on or near base at the time of contamination.
-(The military started using AFFF in the 1970s and was required to phase it out by 2024.)
+- To qualify, one must show they were present on or near the base at the time of contamination.
+(The military started using AFFF in the 1970s and was required to phase it out by 2024, waivers will allow some bases to continue use through 2026.)

 Evidence to Support a Claim

-• Medical documents showing the individual was diagnosed with one of the conditions above linked to PFAS exposure.
+- Medical documents show the individual was diagnosed with one of the conditions above associated with PFAS exposure.

-• Other evidence: Public exposure notices, water testing results, and testimony from qualified experts regarding the contamination.
+- Other potentially helpful evidence: Public exposure notices, water testing results, and testimony from qualified experts regarding the contamination.

 Potential Compensation in Fort Detrick Cases